Why is M.Sc. Media Science the most job-friendly Media Course?

 This is the most dynamic job role in the media industry.
 It involves managing all forms of communication that helps boost the public perception for a client.
 The clientele can be an organization or product as well as people and social causes.
 The PR has to handle media partners, craft a positive image and guide editorial coverage and organize events to boost all of the above.
 This job becomes fun and challenging when the skills of research, writing, problem-solving, organizing and public speaking that one gains from studying courses like a masters degree in media sciences can be applied.

-The Indian Media industry is on the threshold of a strong growth spurt, backed by increasing consumer demand and associated advertising revenues.
-The projected revenues in 2019 stands at US$ 32.7 billion from US$ 17.0 billion in 2014, at compound annual growth rate (CAGR) of 14% between 2015 and 2020.
+The Indian Media industry is on the threshold of a strong growth spurt, backed by increasing consumer demand and associated advertising revenues despite the COVID-19 effect.
+The Indian advertising industry is projected to be the second fastest-growing advertising market in Asia after China.
+By 2021, the Indian media and entertainment industry to reach Rs 2.35 trillion.
 To make the most of this opportunity a Masters degree will certainly keep you in the zone.

 With a PG degree in Media Science, students can choose to work as-